jikamens/keyless-entry/README.md

 specify `enable-once` then no key will be required for the next reboot but subsequent reboots will require it.

+You can specify `--default-kernel` with `enable-once` or `enable-always` to only enable for the default kernel that grub will use the next time it boots, or you can specify `--kernel-version` one or more times to specify one or more kernel versions to enable for.
+Otherwise enable and disable impact all installed kernels.
+The reason why you would want to only enable for a subset of installed kernels is because it makes enable and disable faster since fewer initial RAM disks need to be rebuilt, and in the case of `enable-once`, this also makes the next reboot finish faster (as noted below).

 To disable keyless entry, run the script again with the argument `disable`.
 To remove the configuration from your system as if you had never set it up, run the script with the argument `unconfigure`.